Moving Younger Institute

 Journey with Sherry

 Since the Technique is an experiential process, I almost always suggest taking a single lesson.
-Most lessons are one hour long; however, I spend up to two hours in the first lesson to assure that the student leaves with:
+Most lessons are one hour long; however, I spend up to two hours in the first lesson.

-2. Awareness of how their faulty coordination and unhealthy movement habits are keeping them stuck— in either pain or poor performance
+Learn how faulty coordination and unhealthy movement habits keep you stuck in pain or poor performance